Obituary of Daniel W. Pfaff

 He is also survived by his sister Jeannie Swenson and brother-in-law Willard Swenson of Boise, ID, niece Suzanne Swenson, nephew Allen Swenson.
 Also surviving him are cousins Roberta Pfaff, Susan Jerome, Nancy Pfaff, and Kristi Hailey.

 The family wishes to thank the staff of Anthony House at Foxdale Village for caring for Dan so expertly and beautifully.

 A memorial service will be held at 2 p.m., on Saturday, December 14, 2019 in the auditorium at Foxdale Village, 500 E. Marylyn Avenue, State College.

 Memorial contributions may be made to Faith United Church of Christ Endowment Fund at faithucc.info or to Doctors Without Borders at donate.doctorswithoutborders.org.

 Arrangements are under the care of Koch Funeral Home, State College.
-Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com and visit us on Facebook.To send flowers to the family of Daniel Pfaff, please visit Tribute Store
+Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com and visit us on Facebook.To send flowers to the family or plant a tree in memory of Daniel Pfaff, please visit Tribute Store

 Who We Are: